GSD

 Select component picker

-Then, select the content structure you want to use from the list of components you defined for your page, as follows:
+Then, select the content structure you want to use from the list of components you defined for your page: undefined

 After the selection, you can add the required content to the fields by populating each section.
 Begin with the Landing section and add the following content to the fields: